 - In a large mixing bowl, stir together the cake mix (just the dry mix, no other ingredients listed on the box) with one of the mix-in options until well combined.
 Transfer the batter to a gallon-size resealable baggie and seal shut.
 Cut a small piece off one corner off the bottom of the baggie and fill each donut ring almost completely full with batter.
+You can also use a piping bag, if you have one.
 (Should make 12 donuts)

 - Bake for 7-8 minutes or until donuts are set and spring back up when touched.
-Let donuts cool in pan for 5 minutes before removing to a wire rack set over a baking sheet to collect glaze drippings.
-Repeat process with remaining batter if you don't have two donut pans.
+Let donuts cool in pan for at least 5 minutes before removing to a wire rack set over a baking sheet lined with parchment paper to collect glaze drippings.
+Repeat process with remaining batter if you don’t have two donut pans.

 - Heat frosting in a microwave safe bowl for 10-15 seconds until of drizzling consistency.
 Dip one donut at a time into the frosting glaze and place upright back on the wire rack.
 If sprinkling with sprinkles, do so immediately after glazing each donut.
 Repeat with remaining donuts.
 Allow glaze to set for 5-10 minutes.
 Enjoy!